PaulvanMotman/mergepeople/README.md

 # mergepeople

-An app that merges people
+An app that reads two json files and concatenates and sorts them.